ssousa97/ontop-layout/README.md

 Overall, i belive that the final result is good considering the time constraints.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Missing implementations

 Some of the requests are missing due to the time restriction and lack of knowledge of some aspects of CSS.